 The Company must ensure that other directors and employees attend any particular Audit Committee meeting only at the Audit Committee’s invitation, specific to the relevant meeting.

-The Committee shall meet with the external auditors, the internal auditors or both without executive board members present at least twice a year.
+The Committee shall meet with the external auditors, the internal auditors or both without executive board members present when necessary.

 PROCEDURES OF AUDIT COMMITTEE